Commanders sued by DC for cheating fans out of ticket money

 The Washington Commanders have been sued again by the District of Columbia, this time accused of scheming to cheat fans out of ticket money.

 D.C.
-Attorney General Karl A. Racine on Thursday announced the filing of a lawsuit in civil court against the NFL team for the team's actions in taking season-ticket holder money and keeping it for its own purposes.
+Attorney General Karl A. Racine on Thursday announced the filing of a lawsuit in civil court against the NFL team for its actions in taking season-ticket holder money and keeping it for its own purposes.

-It's the second civil suit filed by Racine's office in the past week after initially accusing the Commanders, owner Dan Snyder, Commissioner Roger Goodell and the league of colluding to deceive fans about an investigation into the team's workplace culture.
+It's the second civil suit by Racine's office in eight days, after last week filing a complaint in D.C.
+Superior Court that the Commanders, owner Dan Snyder, Commissioner Roger Goodell and the league colluded to deceive fans about an investigation into the team's workplace culture.

 Democrats led by chairwoman Carolyn Maloney of New York and Economic and Consumer Policy Subcommittee Chairman Raja Krishnamoorthi of Illinois had been presiding over the investigation since last year.
 Comer vowed over the summer to bring it to a halt if Republicans won House control from midterm elections, as expected.